zazuko/expressive-rdf-mapper/documentation/mapping-language.md

 ### Semicolons

-Using semicolons in the `map` is optional but improves code-assist.
+Inside the `map` element, ending lines with a semicolon is mandatory for the subject IRI and for predicate object mappings.
+There is no line end for subject type mappings.